Melusina Fay Peirce: Family, ancestry and early life

-According to her sister Amy Fay, Peirce played the melodeon, as well as hymn tunes in her father's church starting at age nine.
+According to her sister Amy Fay, Peirce played the melodeon and hymn tunes in her father's church, starting at age nine.
 At 19, Fay wrote to Ralph Waldo Emerson, strongly criticizing his Unitarianism.

 Peirce's father was Dr. Reverend Charles Hopkins Fay (1808–1888), an Episcopal bishop from Cambridge, Massachusetts.
-The Reverend married twice in his lifetime, to Sophronia Adams White and to Emily Hopkins Fay.
+The Reverend married twice in his lifetime: to Sophronia Adams White and Emily Hopkins Fay.
 His parents were Judge Samuel Phillips Prescott and Harriet (Howard) Fay.

 Peirce's mother was Emily Hopkins Fay (May 4, 1817 – September 23, 1856), whose maiden name was Charlotte C. Hopkins.
 Emily was born in Ligonier, Pennsylvania, but also had significant ties to Pittsburgh, Pennsylvania.
 One of thirteen children, she was forced by her clergyman father to quit school at fourteen.
 Emily would go on to become a severely overworked housewife.
 She died at age 39 in St. Albans, Vermont.
 The toil that plagued her life instilled in Peirce an ardent desire to improve the lives of housewives.
 Emily's parents were the Right Reverend John Henry Hopkins and Melusina (Muller) Hopkins.
 Right Reverend John Henry Hopkins was the first bishop of Vermont.

-One of nine children, Peirce had six sisters, including Amy Fay (a pianist), Rose Emily Fay, Laura Matilda Fay, Amelia Muller Fay, Katherine Maria Fay, and Lily Valeria Fay.
+One of nine children, Peirce had six sisters, including Amelia Muller "Amy" Fay (a pianist), Rose Emily Fay, Laura Matilda Fay, Katherine Maria Fay, and Lily Valeria Fay.
 Her brothers were Alfred St. John Fay, Herman Theophilus Fay, and Charles Norman Fay.
 Peirce's predecessors included John Fay, Anne Hutchinson and Caroline Howard Gilman.

 Education

 As a child, Peirce studied in schools run by her parents in the various towns she lived in, including Montpelier, Georgia; Bayou Goula and New Orleans, Louisiana; and St. Albans, Vermont.
-"As well as the usual reading, writing, and arithmetic, her studies included Latin, French, and drawing, and a great deal of music.
+"As well as the usual reading, writing, and arithmetic, her studies included Latin, French, drawing, and a great deal of music.
 She played the piano, the organ, trained choirs, and sang alto".
 She also taught in these schools.

-Two weeks after the death of her mother in September 1856, Peirce was in contact with Ralph Waldo Emerson, who recommended that she attend the Young Ladies' School of Professor Louis Agassiz in Cambridge.
+Two weeks after her mother's death in September 1856, Peirce was in contact with Ralph Waldo Emerson, who recommended that she attend the Young Ladies' School of Professor Louis Agassiz, a renowned natural scientist and proponent of human polygenism in Cambridge.
 In November 1859, she started school there, where she studied "science, philosophy, literature, history, and other subjects usually well outside of the educational limits for young women, even of her class".
 She also developed a liking for scientific thinking and was an exemplary student.
 Peirce graduated in the summer of 1861, when she gave the graduation speech.

 Peirce would go on to consider herself a sociologist.